wojdyr/fityk/doc/data.rst

 Data files are read using the `xylib library <http://xylib.sourceforge.net/>`_.

+.. admonition:: In the GUI

+   click |load-data-icon|.
+If it just works for your files, you may go straight to :ref:`activepoints`.

+.. |load-data-icon| image:: img/load_data_icon.png
+   :alt: Load Data
+   :class: icon

 Points are loaded from files using the command::

    dataslot < filename[:xcol:ycol:scol:block] [filetype options...]